getramki/Integrating-Gen-IA-and-IoT/Readme.md

 ### Setup - IoT SiteWise
-1. Create an SiteWise Edge Gateway as described [here] (https://docs.aws.amazon.com/iot-sitewise/latest/userguide/create-gateway-ggv2.html).
+1. Create an SiteWise Edge Gateway as described [here](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/create-gateway-ggv2.html).
 Download the Edge Gateway installer and upload it to the Windows EC2 Kepware OPC Server Instance.
 Execute the Gateway Installer, this will install the necessary certificate to communicate to SiteWise Edge Gateway on AWS.

 2. In the IoT SiteWise Console under bulk operations use New Import to import the Project JSON file from the repo.